 (E) For all Developments other than Direct Loan Developments, for the purposes of determining the appropriate distribution of accessible Units across Unit Types, only the number of Bedrooms and full bathrooms will be used to define the Unit Type, but accessible Units must have an equal or greater square footage than the square footage offered in the smallest non-accessible Unit with the same number of Bedrooms and full bathrooms.
 For Direct Loan Developments, for purposes of determining the appropriate distribution of accessible Units across Unit Types, the definition of Unit Type will be used.

-F) Alternative methods of calculating the number of accessible Units required in a Development must be approved by the Department prior to award or allocation.
+(F) Alternative methods of calculating the number of accessible Units required in a Development must be approved by the Department prior to award or allocation.

 Subchapter C - Application Submission Requirements, Ineligibility Criteria, Board Decisions and Waiver of Rules